sarahmcevoyx/platform-engineer/README.md

 # platform-engineer assessment

 ***Important Note:***
-***due to limited access to the Azure platform, this implementation is based on theoretical knowledge and what I would put into practice.
+***due to not being able to gain access to the Azure platform, this implementation is based on theoretical knowledge and what I would put into practice.
 While some details may not reflect my exact implementation approach, the overall strategy remains consistent with my planned solutions.
 Further explanation will be provided within this readme and when I speak about it.***